 Speaking to visual AI’s role within IoT, Daniel said that while IoT typically deals with structured data, typically numerical readings on an environment, visual AI allows IoT to implement visual data when completing tasks.
 Instead of measuring the temperature of an object, Daniel said, you can look at the amount of visible condensation instead.
 “Once you’re able to bridge the gap between the types of data and really see visual data sources as first-class citizens right alongside that structured data, it really broadens the whole perspective of what we have at our fingertips,” Daniel said.

-Daniel said that many of the use cases Vinsa has seen involve industrial inspections, automating processes that historically required employees to walk around a facility and photograph, or simply look at, machines to ensure that they’re still operating normally.
+Daniel said that many of the Applications Vinsa has seen involve industrial inspections, automating processes that historically required employees to walk around a facility and photograph, or simply look at, machines to ensure that they’re still operating normally.

-The most important thing, Daniel said, when adopting visual AI or IoT, is to choose the right use case.
-“Choosing a use case that doesn’t make sense and doesn’t have an ROI story is a surefire way to get nowhere quick,” Daniel said.
-And, on the other side of that, once the use case has been selected, it’s important to set reasonable expectations.
+The most important thing, Daniel said, when adopting visual AI or IoT, is to choose the right Applications.
+“Choosing a Applications that doesn’t make sense and doesn’t have an ROI story is a surefire way to get nowhere quick,” Daniel said.
+And, on the other side of that, once the Applications has been selected, it’s important to set reasonable expectations.
 “These technologies are amazing,” Daniel said, “but they’re not perfect.”
 Understanding that the technology will get things wrong, but having a plan in place for when it does, is critical to the success of an IoT deployment.

 Interested in connecting with Daniel?
 Reach out to him on Linkedin!